-Levels of Unacceptable Behaviour and Sanctions Very Serious Incidents Sanctions Extremely Serious Incidents Sanctions Swearing and rudeness Stone throwing/dangerous play/play fighting Theft Refusing to follow staff instructions or go to designated person/classroom Racist/minority/discriminatory group remarks or behaviour Persistently and deliberately hurting another child (body or feelings) Leaving school building without permission Vandalism Inappropriate touching Name moved to red on the board.
+Levels of Unacceptable Behaviour and Sanctions Very Serious Incidents Sanctions Extremely Serious Incidents Sanctions Swearing and rudeness Stone throwing/dangerous play/play fighting Theft Refusing to follow staff instructions or go to designated person/classroom Racist/minority/discriminatory group remarks or behaviour Persistently and deliberately hurting another child (body or feelings) Leaving school building without permission Vandalism Inappropriate touching Bringing a phone into lessons or on school trips Name moved to red on the board.
 20 points taken from their house by house captain.
 Loss of playtime and lunchtime that day (or the next depending on time of day incident occurs).
 Headteacher to oversee and speak To the child.
+Child does not take part in winning House celebration at the end of term or the class reward.
 Letter to parents.
 Child does not take part in their winning house celebration.
 If behaviour is repeated: Formal Behaviour plan is put in place Parents invited in for a meeting with class teacher and headteacher An internal exclusion may be necessary, where the child is placed in an alternative classroom to work for the day and they will also miss break and lunchtime play.
 Warning of Fixed Term Exclusion from school.
 Being disrespectful, swearing at or physically hitting/kicking/pushing any member of staff.
 Repeated physical aggression to another adult or child.
 Bullying and persistent threatening, intimidating or harmful behaviour towards another child.
 Leaving school grounds during school hours.
-Parents called immediately Fixed term suspension.
+Bringing into school from home or the grounds items which are dangerous or could cause harm to others - eg sticks Parents called immediately Fixed term suspension.
 An incident of extreme seriousness has occurred and all parties need a short period to consider the best course of action.